greenpeace/global-gp-software-index/README.md

 # List of software produced for/by Greenpeace

-Source code of software produced specifically for Greenpeace.
-This list includes public and private repositories.
+List of software produced specifically for Greenpeace.
+This repository list includes public and private repositories in Github and other platforms.
 Please check the repository's license before you use it.

 - [List of software produced for/by Greenpeace](#list-of-software-produced-forby-greenpeace)
   - [Wordpress](#wordpress)